My iPhone Keeps Restarting

-1. Open the App Store.
+Step 1.
+Open the App Store.

 Solution 2: Check and Remove Faulty Apps

-Solution 3: Update to Latest iOS Version
+Solution 3: Update to the Latest iOS Version

 Solution 4: Reset All Settings

-1. Open Settings > General > Reset.
+Step 1.
+Open Settings > General > Transfer or Reset iPhone > Reset.

 This article will tell you how to recover iPhone data after restoring to factory settings.
 You can choose a suitable method based on your own situation.

-Case 2: iPhone Stuck in Restart Loop and Cannot Turn on
+Case 2: iPhone Stuck in Restart Loop

-Solution 2: Pull Out Your SIM Card
+Solution 2: Pull out Your SIM Card